notmuhammad/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

         the :doc:`external API <../../reference/external_api>`.
       - Numeric field values default to `0` when not explicitly set.
       - A compute method can depend on another computed field.
-      - Field values for related models can be accessed via the `Many2one`, `One2many`, or `Many2many` field.
+      - Field values for related models can be accessed via their `Many2one`, `One2many`, or `Many2many` field.
       - Variables used for relational field values are typically not suffixed with `_id` or `_ids`.
         While the field itself represents the stored ID(s), the variable holds the corresponding